GoogleChromeLabs/tooling.report/tests/hashing/subtests/asset-of-asset-cascade/subtests/svg/index.md

 </svg>
 ```

-In the build where the contents of `bg.svg` are changed and its hashed URL changes, the hashed URL of `img.svg` also needs to be changed.
-The result of running two builds with different content in `bg.svg` should be four files: two pairs of `img.<hash>.svg` and `bg.<hash>.svg`, each with different hashes.
+In this example, when `bg.svg` changes, its hashed URL `bg.a1b2c.svg` will change.
+Since the built SVG has to be updated with the new image URL, its hashed URL `img.9z8y7.svg` should also change.

+If the content of `bg.svg` is changed between two builds, the hash of _both_ output files must change compared to the previous build.